Chairman of the Board, CEO and President

 David Gershenson is Chief Accounting Officer at Healthcare Trust of America, Inc. His previous role at the Company was from May 2016 to July 2017 where he was Senior Vice President of Finance.
 Prior to that, Mr. Gershenson was Director of Financial Planning & Analysis between December 2013 and May 2016, and Assistant Controller between July 2012 and December 2013.
 Mr. Gershenson previously served in various roles at BDO USA, LLP (formerly BDO Seidman, LLP) between October 2003 and June 2012, ultimately achieving the title of Senior Manager of Assurance Services, where he was focused on audits of public and private enterprises in the real estate, financial services and insurance industries.
 Mr. Gershenson is a Certified Public Accountant in the State of California and holds a B.S. in Accountancy from California State University, Northridge.

-Caroline Chiodo is Senior Vice President of Finance at Healthcare Trust of America, Inc. She joined the Company in January 2018 and focuses on investor relations and capital markets, as well as operational and financial analysis.
+Caroline Chiodo is Senior Vice President-Acquisitions & Development at Healthcare Trust of America, Inc. She joined the Company in January 2018 and focuses on investor relations and capital markets, as well as operational and financial analysis.
 Ms. Chiodo brings more than a decade of experience from the investment management industry with extensive background that includes a combination of working for a REIT dedicated investment fund as well as generalist roles at institutional investment firms.
 Most recently, Ms. Chiodo was a Global Research Analyst at Duff&Phelps Investment Management Company.
 Prior to Duff&Phelps, she was a Consumer Analyst for Sandler Capital Management in New York.
 She also spent seven years as an equity analyst for the Fundamental Growth Team at Wells Capital Management located in Indianapolis.
 Ms. Chiodo is a Chartered Financial Analyst and member of the National Association of Real Estate Investment Trusts (NAREIT).
 She holds a B.S. in Business from Indiana University, Kelley School of Business where she majored in Finance and International Studies.

 Mr. Blair was appointed as the lead independent director of our Board of Directors in December 2014 and has served as an independent director of the Company since September 2006.
 Mr. Blair served as the Chief Executive Officer, President and Chairman of the board of directors of Golf Trust of America, Inc. (now known as Pernix Therapeutics Holdings, Inc. (NYSE MKT LLC: PTX)) from the time of its formation as a REIT and initial public offering in 1997 until his resignation and retirement in November 2007.
 During that term, Mr. Blair managed the acquisition, operation, leasing and disposition of the assets of the portfolio.
 From 1993 until February 1997, Mr. Blair served as Executive Vice President, Chief Operating Officer and General Counsel for The Legends Group.
 As an officer of The Legends Group, Mr. Blair was responsible for all aspects of its operations, including acquisitions, development and marketing.
 From 1978 to 1993, Mr. Blair was the managing partner at Blair Conaway Bograd & Martin, P.A., a law firm specializing in real estate, finance, taxation and acquisitions.
 Currently, Mr. Blair operates the Blair Group, a consulting practice, which focuses on real estate acquisitions and finance.
 Mr. Blair received a B.S. degree in Business from Indiana University in Bloomington, Indiana and a Juris Doctorate degree from the University of North Carolina School of Law.
 Mr. Blair is a member of the American Bar Association and the North Carolina Bar Association.